 Have you ever noticed that a new Ubuntu version is released on Thursdays only?

-For the moment, have a look at the the confirmed, proposed and expected features in Ubuntu 19.04 Disco Dingo.
+Let’s have a look at the top new features in Ubuntu 19.04 Disco Dingo.

 0. Ubuntu 19.04 Default wallpaper

 Not really a feature but I thought I’ll share it with you.
 This is the default wallpaper in Ubuntu 19.04.
-You can see the mascot Disco Dingo clearly in the background.
+You can see its mascot Disco Dingo clearly in the background.

 You can download this wallpaper from the link below: